domaindrivendev/Swashbuckle.WebApi/README.md

 #### MapType ####

 This option accepts a Type and a ModelSpec.
 It allows you to customize the ModelSpec for a given Type.

+#### SubTypesOf ####

+The latest Swagger spec supports description of polymorphic models using a subTypes property.
+This can be applied to any complex model to indicate sub-types that are part of the API.
+However, coresponding support in the Swagger tools, including swagger-ui, is currently very limited.

+That said, if you'd still like to describe polymorphic models in your raw spec, you can explicitly call out the sub-types for a given type using the "SubTypesOf" API as shown above.
+This will generate an additional complex model for each sub-type and bind them to the base model via the subTypes property:

+     "Product": {
+       "id": "Product",
+       "type": "object",
+       "properties": {
+         "Id": {
+           "type": "integer",
+           "format": "int32"
+         },
+         "Price": {
+           "type": "number",
+           "format": "double"
+         }
+       },
+       "required": [],
+       "subTypes": [ "Book", "Album", "Service" ]
+     }

 ### Customize the swagger-ui ###